ikirienkodev/countries/README.md

 ### `docker-compose build`

-Сommand for build the project
+Сommand for build the project.

 ### `docker-compose up`

-Сommand for start the container
+Сommand for start the container.

 ### `docker-compose up --build`

-Сommand for build the project and start the container
+Сommand for build the project and start the container.

 ### `npm start`